 The National Platform of Sports Integrity was established for the implementation of the Council of Europe Convention on the Manipulation of Sports Competitions, ratified by the Verkhovna Rada of Ukraine on November 16th 2016, and acting according of the Decree of the Ministry of Youth and Sports №3567, implemented on September 22nd 2022.

-The main regulatory authority of the National Platform of Sports Integrity is Іnterdepartmental Working which consists of representatives of the Ministry of Youth and Sports, the National Police, the Comission for Regulation of Gambling and Lotteries, the National Agency on Corruption Prevention, the National Olympic Committee and other sports organizations.
+The main regulatory authority of the National Platform of Sports Integrity is Іnterdepartmental Working Group which consists of representatives of the Ministry of Youth and Sports, the National Police, the Comission for Regulation of Gambling and Lotteries, the National Agency on Corruption Prevention, the National Olympic Committee and other sports organizations.

 The main tasks of the Group are: to receive, centralize and analyze information about manipulation of sports competitions, including incorrect or suspicious bets that took place at sports competitions with further conlcusions; carry out measures to raise awareness of the danger of manipulation of sports competitions and their consequences among sports organisations; to cooperate with law enforcement agencies in different investigations which include sports manipulation and bribery in sport; to cooperate with international stakeholders in sports manipulation prevention.